Kholid060/alt./apps/docs/src/content/docs/extensions/create-extension.md

 ![Imported extension](@/assets/images/imported-extension.png)

 To import the extension into the Alt app, use the [Import Extension Command](/basics/core-commands/#import-extension-command), navigate to the extension directory, and select the `manifest.json` file inside the `dist` folder of the extension.
-You'll see the extension commands in the Command Bar.
+You'll see the extension commands in the Command Bar once it imported.

 With that, congratulations 🎉 you just built your first extension.